Legal

 Privacy policy

 AI Canada Pulse is a personal project operated from Winnipeg, Manitoba, Canada.
-This policy explains how we handle information in compliance with the Personal Information Protection and Electronic Documents Act, Canada's federal private-sector privacy law.
+This policy describes what the site collects and how it is used.
+Canadian private-sector privacy expectations are informed by the Personal Information Protection and Electronic Documents Act where it applies.

 What we collect